 Is there a deadline for applications?

 Yes.
-Applications must be time-stamped by HR at least 15 days prior to a requested leave to be eligible for approval and funding.
+Applications must be date stamped by the Executive Assistant at least 15 days prior to a requested leave to be eligible for approval and funding.

 What happens if for some reason I cannot apply 15 days prior to a requested leave?
 Can I still apply for the PAC funds?